puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

 ### Successful example

 RPC input contains a range of addresses.
-The addresses and the desired ports are checked for availability.
+The addresses and desired ports are checked for availability.
 The output contains reachable addresses and all open TCP/UDP ports.